ethyca/fides/docs/fidesops/docs/guides/saas_config.md

           - name: placeholder
             identity: email
 ```
 Some endpoints might not have any external dependencies on `identity` or Dataset `reference` values.
 The way the Fidesops [graph traversal](query_execution.md) interprets this is as an unreachable collection.
-At this time, the way to mark this as reachable is to include a `request_param` with an identity or a reference.
-In the future we plan on having collections like these still be considered reachable even without this placeholder (the request_param name is not relevant, we just chose placeholder for this example).
+At this time, the way to mark this as reachable is to include a `param_value` with an identity or a reference.
+In the future we plan on having collections like these still be considered reachable even without this placeholder (the param_value name is not relevant, we just chose placeholder for this example).